Visgean/progsoc/CMU_notes/Lecture1.md

 ### Q2.2
 Run a for loop for the dictionary great_countries , so that you print out strings in the form e.g. 'London is the capital of England'.

+## Q3
+Find the 100th number in the Fibonacci sequence